- Tuition & Costs

 How do I apply for scholarships?

 UMC offers two different scholarship programs.
-Merit scholarships, based on academic achievement, are automatically awarded once a student is admitted.
-Merit scholarships require a minimum GPA of 3.25 and are based on ACT score.
+Academic scholarships, based on academic achievement, are automatically awarded once a student is admitted.
+Academic scholarships require a minimum GPA of 3.25 and are based on ACT score.

 Specialty Scholarships are awarded based on various criteria, including major, hometown, leadership skills, etc. Funds may have been given to UMC and designated by the donor.
 Students must apply for specialty scholarships via an online application.
 The application is available to be completed from early January through February 15th for scholarships awarded Fall Semester.